jabadiagm/MSXgoauld_tn20k/README.md

 * Multimente: shows garbage characters.
 Move internal mapper to slots 1, 2 or 3
 * Tape games fail: move internal mapper to slots 1, 2 or 3
 * Big roms (>256 KB) fail: disable internal megaram
+* Noises when loading a rom with sofarun: change sofarun settings to use mapper for that rom

 > [!WARNING]
 > Not yet fully working on all MSX!